 The great reclining image of the Buddha entering nirvana is 14m long.
 The beautiful grain of the stone of the image’s face is to many people the most impressive part of the Gal Vihara group.
 Notice also the subtle depression in the pillow under the head and the sun-wheel symbol on the pillow end.

 Two splendid seated Buddha’s complete the group.
 Both are sculpted in “dhyani mudra” (meditation posture).
 The smaller seated Buddha is cut into in a cave-like recess.
 The larger seated Buddha is framed by Sanchi-style arch, with tiny bodhisattavas looking down on him from their celestial dwellings-perhaps showing a touch of Mahayana Buddhist influence, with its belief in Bodhisattvas.

 After that, we headed back to the parking lot and were ready for Sigiriya.

 Since we were off to a late start today, it’s almost 7pm when we left the ruins of Polonnaruwa, and darkness was falling.
 The country road of Sri Lanka at night could be dangerous and should best be avoided.
 Today it’s the first and only time that we were driving in darkness.
-Unfortunately, as our driver rushed us to Sigiriya we were involved in a minor accident with a motorists.
+Unfortunately, as our driver rushed us to Sigiriya we were involved in a minor accident with a motorist.
 Nobody was injured, but this was a sign of how dangerous roads in Sri Lanka can get at night.